ambaradan/docsmarker/docs/rocksmarker/install.md

 make linux test
 ```

 The command performs a requirements check and proceeds to compile the binaries.
-If everything finishes without errors, the terminal prints the following message:
+If everything finishes without errors, the following message is printed to the terminal:

 > Hello world, from Lua 5.1!

-You use the *make* system utility to install it.
-You must run this command as the *root* user or with administrator privileges:
+The *make* system utility is used to install it; the command must be run as a *root* user or with administrator privileges:

 ```bash
 sudo make install
 ```

 The installation copies the 5.1.5 version files to the `/usr/local/` path, thus keeping them separate from the system version files installed by default in `/usr/`.
-This installs the following files:
+The following files are installed:

 - **lua** - **luac** -> `/usr/local/bin/`
 - **lua.h** - **luaconf.h** - **lualib.h** - **lauxlib.h** - **lua.hpp** -> `/usr/local/include/`